Niʻihau

 Niʻihau, (Note: /ˈniː.iː.haʊ/ NEE-ee-how or /ˈniː.haʊ/ NEE-how; /haw/.) sometimes written Niihau, is the seventh largest island in Hawaii and the westernmost of the main islands.
 It is 17.5 mi southwest of Kauaʻi across the Kaulakahi Channel.
 Its area is 69.5 sqmi.
 Several intermittent playa lakes provide wetland habitats for the Hawaiian coot, the Hawaiian stilt, and the Hawaiian duck.
 The island is designated as critical habitat for Brighamia insignis, an endemic and endangered species of Hawaiian lobelioid.
 The United States Census Bureau defines Niihau and the neighboring island and State Seabird Sanctuary of Lehua as Census Tract 410 of Kauaʻi County, Hawaii.
-Its 2010 census population was 170, most of them native Hawaiians.
+Its 2010 census population was 170, most of them Native Hawaiians.
 As of the 2020 census, the population had fallen to 84.
 The people of Niʻihau are noted for their gemlike lei pūpū (shell lei) craftsmanship.
-They speak Hawaiian as a primary language.
+They speak Hawaiian as a primary language, being the only place where Hawaiian has not been in any way displaced by English.

-Elizabeth Sinclair purchased Niʻihau in 1864 for US$10,000 from the Kingdom of Hawaiʻi.
-The island's private ownership passed on to her descendants, the Robinsons.
+The Scottish plantation owner Elizabeth Sinclair purchased Niʻihau from the Kingdom of Hawaiʻi in 1864 for $10,000 US dollars (equivalent to $212,000 as of 2026).
+This would have been roughly 530 troy ounces of gold, which would be worth approximately $2.18 million in July 2026.
+(Note: Note: An investment of $10,000 in the U.S. stock market in 1864 would be worth between $11.5 billion and $24 billion today.)

+Ownership of the island passed to her descendants, the Robinson family.
 The island is currently managed by brothers Bruce and Keith Robinson.
 The island has attracted some controversy for the strict rules the Robinson family imposes on the island and its inhabitants.
 Known as "the Forbidden Isle", it is off-limits to all outsiders except the Robinson family and their relatives, U.S. Navy personnel, government officials, and invited guests.
 From 1987 onward, a limited number of supervised activity tours and hunting safaris have opened to tourists.

 During World War II, the island was the site of the Niʻihau incident, in which, following the attack on Pearl Harbor, a Japanese navy fighter pilot crashed on the island and received help from the island's residents of Japanese descent.

 Geography

 Niʻihau is located about 18 mi west of Kauaʻi, and the tiny, uninhabited island of Lehua lies 0.7 mi north of Niʻihau.
 Niʻihau's dimensions are 6.2 miles by 18.6 miles (10km × 30km).
-The maximum elevation, Paniau, is 1280 ft.
+The maximum elevation, Pānīʻau, is 1280 ft.
 The island is about 6 million years old, making it geologically older than the 5.8-million-year-old neighboring island of Kauaʻi to the northeast.
 Niʻihau is the remnant of the southwestern slope of what was once a much larger volcano.
 The entire summit and other slopes collapsed into the ocean in a giant prehistoric landslide.